menu

 Overview

 Peru - Johnson is a very small town located in the state of Nebraska.
 With a population of 3,393 people and just one neighborhood, Peru - Johnson is the 65th largest community in Nebraska.
-Peru - Johnson has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Peru - Johnson has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Unlike some towns, Peru - Johnson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Peru - Johnson are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Peru - Johnson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Peru - Johnson is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Peru - Johnson who work in management occupations (20.18%), office and administrative support (11.43%), and healthcare (5.62%).

 Setting & Lifestyle

-Peru - Johnson is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Peru - Johnson is a great place for families with children to consider.
+First of all, many other families with children live here, making Peru - Johnson a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Peru - Johnson has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Peru - Johnson’s overall crime rate is lower than average for the country.

 Being a small town, Peru - Johnson does not have a public transit system used by locals to get to and from work.